• Skip to primary navigation

 Jump to Recipe Print Recipe

-What a great way to get a few vegetables in your menu all in one dish!
-This one has beets, sweet potato, Yukon Gold potatoes, onion all bathed in a sherry béchamel sauce, topped with nutty cheese and panko!
+What a great way to get a few vegetables on your menu all in one dish!
+This one has beets, sweet potato, Yukon Gold potatoes, and onion all bathed in a sherry béchamel sauce, topped with nutty cheese and panko!

 The sherry béchamel takes this up a notch flavour-wise!